skywalker94/SimpleBrowserHighlighter/README.md

 It remembers your **last-used color**, supports and stores **recently used colors**, and includes a **VIBGYOR-y color palette** for quick access — all while being **secure and sandboxed** (no external scripts, no data collection).

+#### 🌐 Webpage

+This is primarily a [user focused webpage](https://skywalker94.github.io/SimpleBrowserHighlighter/).
+It shows off the features at a glance and links the releases for easy downloads.

 ---

 ## 📸 Extension Image